laszewsk/deprecated-osmi/README.md

 This will come in handy when we rsync the results

-Now you are looged in on  frontend node to rivanna.
+Now you are logged in on  frontend node to rivanna.